Frequently Asked Questions

 University employees looking to use public transit as their primary commute can use both the Revise Your Ride and Pre-Tax benefits to maximize savings.
 Employees looking to retain their University parking permit but also commute using public transit can receive just the Pre-Tax benefit.

-Princeton hosts an exclusive carpool database – Zimride – for faculty, staff, and students.
+(CURRENTLY SUSPENDED) Princeton hosts an exclusive carpool database – Zimride – for faculty, staff, and students.
 Accessing this platform requires your University single-service login credentials and allows you and potential carpool partners to message each other directly while keeping your personal information safe.

 If there is not a good match currently on Zimride with either carpools or our now forming vanpools, it is highly recommended that you post your own ride for other employees to find.